express42/testo/roles/README.md

 # Roles

-Create roles here, in either the Role Ruby DSL (.rb) or JSON (.json) files.
+Create roles here in the JSON files.

 To install roles on the server, use knife.